-In order to restrict access to the GX system, it is possible to disable touch input control for the attached GX Touch 50 or 70 touchscreen.
-This allows mounting the GX Touch where it is visible by the operator of the system; and at the same time prevent them from using that to elevate their access level.
+In order to restrict access to the GX system, it is possible to disable touch input control for the touchscreen.
+This allows the Ekrano GX to be mounted where it is visible by the operator of the system; and at the same time prevent them from using that to elevate their access level.